HannaFox/Midterm_Netflix/README.md

 ### Datasets
 Netflix Daily Top 10:
 https://www.kaggle.com/datasets/prasertk/netflix-daily-top-10-in-us
---> 456.09 kB with 10 features in 7100 rows
+456.09 kB with 10 features in 7100 rows

 IMDb:
 https://www.imdb.com/interfaces/
---> through joining this dataset with original netflix dataset it is possible to get additional information regarding the runtime, genre and average IMDb rating of the title
+Through joining this dataset with original netflix dataset it is possible to get additional information regarding the runtime, genre and average IMDb rating of the title